I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 In the 1950s, a group of mostly American writers found the ideas of existentialism appealing.
 Among them was Amiri Baraka who wrote “The so-called Beat Generation was a whole bunch of people, of all different nationalities, who came to the conclusion that society sucked.”

 Inspired by Allen Ginsberg, Jack Kerouac, William S. Burroughs, and others, young people started to reject social norms.
 They questioned the notion that economic progress would lead to a perfect world.
 They turned their backs on the traditional family unit, the ownership of material goods, and the need to work to support such a lifestyle.
 They focussed on individual freedom, sexual liberation, and opposing what they called the “military-industrial machine of civilization.”

 On the Road is a novel published by Jack Kerouac in 1957.
 It’s the story of road trips across America by two men who refuse to be tied down by convention.
 It plays out against a backdrop of jazz, drugs, occasional arrests, and a carefree search for the next adventure.
 The book is an anthem to existentialism and has been described as one of the most influential works of English literature.

 The ethics of the Beat Generation extended into the 1960s and beyond.
 The two decades following World War II were boom years of massive consumerism.
-Cars, televisions, refrigerators, and stereos were flying off store shelves.
+Cars, televisions, refrigerators, and stereos were the must-have items for everybody.

 But not everyone bought in.
 Millions of people, mostly young, rejected conformity and dropped out of traditional society.
 Idealistic young people started communes in which nobody owned property and everybody was free to express themselves as they thought fit.